G-haoea/AppleDocumentation/Documents/App's Life-Cycle.md

 * When launching to the foreground, the system transitions the app to the active state automatically;
 * After that, the state fluctuates between active and background until the app terminates;

-# Details for app-base life-cycle
+# Details for app base life cycle
 ## Load app into foreground
 ![load app into foreground](https://github.com/iii17-grace/AppleDocumentation/blob/master/Images/load%20app%20into%20foreground.png)